tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@niladrihere/index.md

 description: "Python - Numpy | Panads | Matplotlib | Scikit-learn"
 ---

 Hi!
-I am  Niladri let me walk you through my intro, projects and blogs.
+I am  Niladri.
+I am a Python developer with analytic skills.
+Let me walk you through my intro, projects and blogs.

 ### introduction

-A guy with skills who fails due tot lack of motivation.
-Hard worker, I would rather not count myself as one.
-Took wrongs decisions in life there took this challenge to turn the tables down!
+A guy with skills and able to work under pressure.
+Hard worker, I would rather not count myself as one therefor I look for the optimal way to complete a project as soon as possible.
+Took this challenge to enhance my skills over other domains.

 ## why are you taking this challenge?

 I need job.
-Took life too leniently, now I need a real change !

 ## something interesting about you?

-I can tear down each and every computer mend it and assemble it perfectly in one piece.
-I changed theremal paste for my 5 friends laptops.
-I successfully booted up mac on my acer nitro 5 .
-The last one is a great success.
+I can tear down each and every computer, mend it and assemble it perfectly in one piece.
+I reapplied thermal paste on 5 laptops.
+I successfully booted up mac os catalina on my acer nitro 5 .

 ### help I need?